-- 2.5 million children are being raised in grandfamilies or kinship care with no birth parents in the home (3% of all children).9 - 29% (120,334) of children in foster care are being raised by relatives.10 - For every child in foster care with relatives, there are 20 children being raised by grandparents or other relatives outside of the foster care system.11 - The percentage of children in foster care with relatives has increased from 24% in 2008 to 29% in 2014.
-At the same time, placements in non-relative family foster homes and group settings have decreased.12 - More than 1/3 of all children placed in foster care because of parental alcohol or drug use, are placed with relatives.13 - More than 40% of children in foster care with relatives in 2014 were removed from their parents' care because of parental alcohol or drug use, up from 34% in 2008.14
+- 2.6 million children are being raised in grandfamilies or kinship care with no birth parents in the home (4 percent of all children). - 32 percent (139,017) of children in foster care are being raised by relatives. - For every child in foster care living with a relative, there are 19 children being raised by grandparents or other relatives outside of the foster care system. - Compared to children in foster care with non-relatives, children in foster care with relatives have more stability, better mental and behavioral health and are more likely to report always feeling loved.